Suggestion: Watch the 5 minutes video tutorial before reading this article

-Property prices are on the higher scale and you’ll be sure to find the upper-end hotels and condominiums being built here.
+Property prices are on a higher scale and you’ll be sure to find the upper-end hotels and condominiums being built here.
 Still, prices are lower than in Ho Chi Minh City in comparison.

 The infrastructure is one of the best in Vietnam and it has a business-friendly environment.
 If you look for a place to enjoy your holidays or to invest for business purposes, you should not neglect this city.

 If you want to check interesting properties for sale in Da Nang, you can visit this article.